July 8, 2024

 A:

-Scope 4 are described as avoided emissions, which means they are a result of the use of the product, and are now accounted for in the product carbon footprint.
+Scope 4 avoided emissions are a result of the use of a product, and are now accounted for in the product carbon footprint.
 By considering the carbon footprint during a product's life cycle, this should drive changes in consumer behavior.
 Additionally, home-working emissions, which also contribute to the overall carbon footprint, are considered scope 4.

 Q: How can companies ensure the accuracy of their emissions data when using the Net0 carbon management tool?